Treiben/propel-cli/Propel.FeatureFlags.CLI/docs/schema_support_summary.md

 ## Overview

-The Migration CLI now fully supports custom PostgreSQL schemas via the `search_path` parameter.
+The Propel CLI migrations now fully supports custom PostgreSQL schemas via the `search_path` parameter.
 This allows migrations to run in schemas other than the default `public` schema.

 ## What Was Added